File System Considerations

 LittleFS

 LittleFS is a block based file system designed for microcontrollers and embedded devices.
-It provides a good level of power failure resilience, implements dynamic wear levelling and has very low RAM requirements, the system has configurable limits and integrated SD/MMC card support.
-It is a recommended choice for general type of application, the only disadvantage is the file system not being natively compatible with other platforms (unlike FAT).
+It provides a good level of power failure resilience, implements dynamic wear levelling, and has very low RAM requirements.
+The system also has configurable limits and integrated SD/MMC card support.
+It is a recommended choice for general type of application.
+The only disadvantage is the file system not being natively compatible with other platforms (unlike FatFS).

-LittleFS is available as external component in the ESP Registry, see LittleFS component page for the details on including the file system into your project.
+LittleFS is available as external component in the ESP Component Registry.
+See LittleFS component page for the details on including the file system into your project.

 Related documents: